claudioandre-br/packages/john-the-ripper/readme.md

 Once enabled, John itself plus the *2john tools can be invoked using the aliases.
 In the example, to run John type `my-john`.

 ### Acessing OpenCL
-It is possible to run the JtR OpenCL binary using the workaround seen below.
-To see the installed revision (**Rev**), execute:
+To run JtR OpenCL version you must install the snap using `developer mode`.
+It enables users to install snaps without enforcing security policies.
+To do this, you must install John using (**UNTESTED**):
 ```
-$ snap list john-the-ripper
+$ sudo snap install john-the-ripper --devmode
-Name             Version          Rev  Developer        Notes
-john-the-ripper  1.8-J1-fb051f3+  60   claudioandre-br  -
 ```

-Then (replace 60 with your current version number):
+When installed this way, snaps behave similarly to traditional *.deb* packages in terms of accessing system resources.

+To run JtR OpenCL binary:
 ```
-$ /snap/john-the-ripper/60/john-the-ripper.opencl -list=build-info
+$ john-the-ripper.opencl -list=build-info
-$ /snap/john-the-ripper/60/john-the-ripper.opencl -list=opencl-devices
+$ john-the-ripper.opencl -list=opencl-devices
 ```

 ### Deployments